jbrjake/caturlog/README.md

 * ~Delete url from omnibar when image downloads complete~
 * ~Progress indicator for download so the user knows something is happening~
 * ~~timeouts for downloads~~
-* Don't update table selection when the new one would be the same as the old one, to prevent jerky looking reloads
-* Validate URLs are to supported file formats (let's say .gif, .jpg, and .png)
+* ~~Validate URLs are to supported file formats (let's say .gif, .jpg, and .png)~~
-* When the arrangedObjects of the item entity list change (for example, when a tag is added or removed) the topmost item should be selected.
-Right now, that happens when tags are added, but not when they're deleted.
+* ~~When the arrangedObjects of the item entity list change (for example, when a tag is added or removed) the topmost item should be selected.
+Right now, that happens when tags are added, but not when they're deleted.~~
-* focus on text field at launch
+* ~~focus on text field at launch~~
+* Selected items should be scrolled into view.
+* help text for when the app is empty
+* fix bug with links showing "Optional()"

 ### Version 0.6: Basic Single User Syncing ###